 Mistake #6: Using Too Many Abbreviations

-Abbreviations are sometimes necessary in social media, especially on sites such as Twitter where you have a limited number of characters per post.
+Abbreviations are sometimes necessary in social media, especially on sites such as Twitter where you have a limited number of characters per post (although they now allow more characters than they used to).
 Unnecessary abbreviations can be annoying, KWIM?
 They can also obscure your meaning for those readers who don’t understand a particular abbreviation.

 Mistake #7: Poor Grammar and Spelling